awsdocs/aws-kms-developer-guide/doc_source/key-policy-upgrading.md

    When a newer version of the default key policy is available, the console displays the following alert\.

    **A newer version of the default key policy is available\.
 Preview and upgrade to the new key policy\.**

-### To find a newer version of the default key policy \(original console\)<a name="new-version-iam-console"></a>

-1. Sign in to the AWS Management Console and go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

-1. For **Region**, choose the appropriate AWS Region\.
-Do not use the region selector in the navigation bar \(top right corner\)\.

-1. Choose the alias of the CMK whose key policy you want to see\.
-When a newer version of the default key policy is available, the console displays the following alert\.
-![\[Key policy upgrade alert on the console's key details page\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-key-policy-upgrade.png)

 ## Upgrading to the latest version of the default key policy<a name="update-default-policy"></a>